initialcapacity/jump-start/README.md

 ### Working directory

-We'll be using a `~/workspace` directory for all the exercises.
+We'll be using `~/workspace` for all the exercises.
 Let's setup that directory now.

 ```bash
 mkdir ~/workspace